-Pippa Norris is the Paul F. McGuire Lecturer in Comparative Politics at Harvard Kennedy School and has taught at Harvard for a quarter-century.
 A comparative political scientist, she focuses on democracy, public opinion and elections, political communications, and gender politics.
-She directs The Electoral Integrity Project, established in 2012 at Sydney and Harvard universities.
-She serves as Vice-President of APSA.
-She is ranked 5th worldwide in political science citations by Google Scholar, with an H index of .95 and in the top 5% of scholars across all disciplines by the SSRN.
+She was the founding director of The Electoral Integrity Project, established in 2012.
+She is ranked 2nd worldwide in political science citations by Google Scholar, with an H index of .109 and in the top 5% of scholars across all disciplines by the SSRN.